anhcale/thinkcs/typescript/typescript-documentation/handbook/2/basic-types.md

   > What we did was add _type annotations_ on `person` and `date` to describe what types of values `greet` can be called with.
 You can read that signature as “`greet` takes a `person` of type `string`, and a `date` of type `Date`”.
 </details>

-Với điều này, TypeScript có thể cho chúng tôi biết về các trường hợp khác mà `greet` có thể đã được gọi không chính xác.
+Với điều này, TypeScript có thể cho chúng ta biết về các trường hợp khác mà `greet` có thể đã được gọi không chính xác.
 Ví dụ…

 <details>
   <summary>English version</summary>